Aquasana under-sink water filter installed below a kitchen sink

 Aquasana belongs on almost every serious city-water shortlist.
 It is not the cheapest route, and it is not a full reverse-osmosis system, but its certification story is stronger than most lifestyle filter brands and the Claryum line fits normal kitchens well.

-How much does Aquasana cost?
+How much do Aquasana water filters cost?

 Who is Aquasana best for?